jpan928/bayesassurance_rpackage/README.md

   load the package using `library(devtools)` once installation is complete.
   3. Install the bayesassurance package directly through Github by running `devtools::install_github("jpan928/bayesassurance_rpackage")`.
-  You may be asked to install [Rtools](https://cran.rstudio.com/bin/windows/Rtools/).
+  You may be asked to install [Rtools](https://cran.rstudio.com/bin/windows/Rtools/) on a Windows machine.
   4. Load package using `library(bayesassurance)` and start using package normally.